Bilston Glen and MavisbankSat 16 May

 - One leg on the Blue and Green courses requires a short section on a very steep slope.
 It is recommended to cross this on an animal track, which will be marked by tapes.
 Another leg on the Blue course has a likely route descending 10 m down a steep slope below a path.
 The best starting point to descend will be marked by a tape.
 Both these taped bits will be noted in the descriptions.

 - The Blue course has two short sections along a minor road.
 For this reason, unaccompanied under-16’s cannot be allowed on the Blue course.
-The road is fairly quiet, but narrow and winding.
-These sections will be “timed out”, so you don’t need to rush.
+The road is fairly quiet, but narrow and winding and some sections will be “timed out”, so you don’t need to rush.
 (The time taken on that leg will not be included in your overall run time, provided it is under a generous limit – no long rests!)
 If a car does come, you are advised to walk or even stop while it passes.
 Each timed-out section will start with a control just before you reach the road, and end with one just after you leave the road.
 The points where you leave the road will be marked with tapes.

 - There are several fences on the Mavisbank section of the map used by the Blue course.
 These are mapped as crossable, but some are quite hard to cross, with barbed wire tops.
 Two near controls are overprinted with a red line to indicate it is recommended to avoid them, and a suggested crossing point is also marked.